rISHI-kALRA/Course-allotment-project-TU_BS/README.md

+Instructions to use: "python3 main.py", and then "streamlit run display_allocation.py" If you want to use different dataset, then uncomment the first line in main.py

 Quick glossary:
 1) Section: Initial division of total batch of students into 8 parts called as sections
 2) Department: The field of study (Example: Computer Science, Chemical Engineering)